 - Remove rice and cabbage from freezer at least 4 hours prior to assembly and thaw at room temperature or over night in refrigerator.

 - Cut centre core from cabbage bottom.
 Pull a few leaves off and lay in the bottom of a large baking dish.
+Run hot tap water over cabbage if necessary as you assemble the rolls if it's still partially frozen.

 - Spread undiluted tomato soup over top of cabbage rolls.
 Pour tomato juice over top to mostly cover rolls.
 You will not need all the juice.